Jones Soda: Slim and Sugar-Free

 Four flavors were considered "Mid-Calorie", including Twisted Lime, Watermelon, Tangerine, and Blueberry.
 These flavors were sweetened with Splenda, but still included 21 grams of sugar (compared to approximately 45–50 grams in the regular sodas).

 In 2019, Jones introduced two new sugar-free flavors: SF Strawberry Lime, and SF Cream Soda.
 These flavors join sugar-free Cola on the current zero-sugar menu.

-WhoopAss and Jones Energy

-In October 1999, Jones introduced Jones Soda WhoopAss.

-Jones Energy was the second entry into the energy drink market and included three flavors in 8.4 oz. cans: Mixed Berry, Lemon Lime, and Orange.
-Big Jones Energy and Sugar-Free Jones Energy (both 16oz cans) were also available.
-Jones Energy was discontinued in late 2008.

-Jones Juice and Naturals

-Jones Juice debuted in 2001 with such flavors as Limes with Orange, Berry White, Dave, Black, Purple Carrot, and Fu Cran Fu.
-"Dave" was a tea named for Dave Dafoe, founder of Flavorman, the company which developed all of the Jones brand's original flavors.
-The line was renamed Jones Naturals in 2002 and later expanded to include Betty, Bananaberry, D'Peach Mode, Bada Bing!, Bohemian Raspberry, and Strawberry Manilow.

 Jones Organics

 In 2005, Jones announced a new line in its series: Jones Organics.
 The blends consist of six different tea-based flavors—two each of white tea, green tea, and red tea.

-24C

-Jones came out with 24C sports drinks in 2006, first available in two flavors.

-GABA

-In April 2009, Jones released a new line of beverages named GABA, after its featured ingredient, gamma-aminobutyric acid.
-The GABA line is now listed on their retired products list.

-Jones Zilch

-Released in the fourth quarter of 2009, Zilch is a sugar-free, aspartame-free soft drink sweetened with Splenda.
-Its flavors are pomegranate, cream soda, vanilla bean, black cherry, and cola.

 Nuka Cola

-From 2009-10, Jones Soda produced a limited edition Nuka-Cola in collaboration with Target stores and Fallout series developer Bethesda Softworks.
-Jones' Nuka-Cola was re-released from 2014-16 and 2020-22 to capitalise on the release of Fallout 4 and Fallout 76.
-Flavours included the original Nuka-Cola, Nuka-Cherry, Nuka-Victory and blue Nuka-Cola Quantum.
+In collaboration with Target stores and Fallout series developer Bethesda Softworks, Jones Soda released a soda called Nuka-Cola quantum which was introduced in 2015 to promote the release of Fallout 4.
+A different flavor, Nuka Cola Victory, was released in 2024 during the launch of the Fallout TV series.

 7-Select

 In 2016, Jones Soda partnered with 7-Eleven to produce a line of five flavors available exclusively at the convenience store chain.